friction07/corne-xiao/rev1/docs/buildguide.md

 #### Pads at the back

 We have to solder 3 diode legs to the 3 pads at the back of the xiao.
 The pads being *BAT+* and the two *NFC* pads at the corner.
 The other battery pad is ignored as it is internally connected to *GND* pin.
+**_You can skip soldering one of the NFC pads if you are not going to use nice!views.
+Check the "CS" label on the pcb to know which._**

 - **Tin the pads**